AliShahrose/OmniHouse_TechnicalTask/README.md

 ## Demonstration:

 I have made a quick video to show how the app is working.
 You can check it by [clicking here](https://drive.google.com/file/d/1MzOa-LxpcGRZ6peDODjrzjnuhtcxp3kt/view?usp=sharing).
-I would to explain the code given the chance.

 # Thank you!